Mateusz-Peplinski/RUST/README.md

 	* ![](READMEimg/Capture8.PNG)
     	* Enter an Network IP address (with subnet mask 255.255.255.0) and preform a subnet scan of client IP from .2 -> .255 on the network to see which are able to ping back.
     	* ![](READMEimg/Capture9.PNG)
+### Building:
+Writen using visual Studio 2019 Enterprise Edition Compiled with C# and .NET Framework(4.7.2) to get .exe
 #### About:
 * Author: Mateusz Peplinski
 * Date v.10 Published: 01/08/2021